Mélodie Razaka.

 Visual Journal

 A daily practice in coloured pencil: a saturated, almost phosphorescent journal kept in colour.
+Each page, a hand extended to the inner child.

 Since December 2025, a daily coloured-pencil drawing practice, a visual journal.